 Initially working from the Princess Tsehai Memorial Hospital in Addis Ababa, Catherine and Reg refined the surgical technique to close obstetric fistula injuries, while continuing to treat a broad range of obstetric cases.
 Within the first three years, Reg and Catherine had operated on 300 fistula patients.
 As news of a cure spread, many more patients came seeking treatment.

-The world's first fistula hospital
+The world's first modern-day fistula hospital

-To cater for the demand Catherine and Reg began fundraising and opened the Addis Ababa Fistula Hospital in 1974.
+To cater for the demand Catherine and Reg began fundraising and officially opened the Addis Ababa Fistula Hospital in 1974.